-Sixteenth is a series for #16Days of Activist Against Gender-Based Violence by John Coonrod, PhD.
+Sixteenth is a series for #16Days of Activism Against Gender-Based Violence by John Coonrod, PhD.
 Featured photo: Eleanor Roosevelt, unknown photographer.

 December 10 of each year is Human Rights Day — the day in 1948 the UN General Assembly adopted the Universal Declaration of Human Rights (UDHR).
 As gender-based violence spikes during COVID-19, the concept of the right of every human person to enjoy Freedom from Fear brings special meeting.

 The UDHR is a political document – hammered out over two years by a Commission ‘“made up of 18 members from various political, cultural and religious backgrounds.
 Eleanor Roosevelt, widow of American President Franklin D. Roosevelt, chaired the UDHR drafting committee.”

 The preamble begins, “Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world,